Shiva-SCALERITE/MUSIKO/README.md

 Play Music: Click on a track to play a preview.

-Featured Playlists: Explore top music playlists.
+Featured Tracks: Explore top music.

 Recently Played: Keep track of the last 5 songs played using Local Storage API.